martincf/lightbox/darkroom_hire.md

   <p>All you need to bring for the session is a roll of black and white film to develop and print from; your ID, proof of address (a recent household bill), and payment.</p>

   <h2>Booking an induction</h2>
-  To arrange an induction (or to attend an already schedule induction), please <a href="mailto:info@lightbox.photo">email me</a> and I'll get back to you to organise your visit.
+  To arrange an induction (or to attend an already schedule induction), please <a class="highlight-inline" href="mailto:info@lightbox.photo">email me</a> and I'll get back to you to organise your visit.

 <!--
   <p class="">